ÐãÐãÖ±²¥

 Students and families can find a list of all TAFE courses at this link:

-Information about University entry
+Information About University Entry

 • TISC has a series of videos explaining things like ATAR calculation, prerequisite subjects, scaling, and preferences.
 You can find them here: